TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

-When you extract the archive file of new TYPO3 sources into the existing install directory (e.g. the web root of your web server) and update the symbolic links, pointing to the directory of the new version, do not forget to **delete** the old and possibly insecure TYPO3 core version.
+When you extract the archive file of new TYPO3 sources into the existing install directory (e.g. the web root of your web server) and update the symbolic links, pointing to the directory of the new version, do not forget to **delete** the old and possibly insecure TYPO3 Core version.
 Failing doing this creates the risk of leaving the source code of the previous TYPO3 version on the system and as a consequence, the insecure code may still be accessible and a security vulnerability